d3cod3/Mosaic/README.md

 Get Mosaic last release here: https://github.com/d3cod3/Mosaic/releases

+# INSTALL

+## LINUX

+Use the automatic install script for your distro (Ubuntu/debian only for now, see [COMPILING](#compiling) section)

+## MACOS

+Just unzip the downloaded release and copy Mosaic app in your Application folder, that's it!

+## WINDOWS

+Just unzip the downloaded release and copy the Mosaic folder wherever you prefer.
+To open Mosaic just double click on Mosaic.exe

 # OF COMPATIBLE RELEASE

 ## 0.10.1 STABLE (official download from [OF site](https://openframeworks.cc/))
 > Compiled/tested with QTCreator on osx/linux/windows

-If you want to build Mosaic, just download OF0.10.0 for your OS (osx, linux, windows) and follow the setup guide for [qtcreator](https://www.qt.io/) IDE.
+If you want to build Mosaic, just download OF0.10.1 for your OS (osx, linux, windows) and follow the setup guide for [qtcreator](https://www.qt.io/) IDE.

 # DESCRIPTION